 - Provide leadership in local, regional, state and federal water affairs, protecting customers and investments.

 Key Performance Measures

-Key Performance Measures provide the Board of Directors with a summary tool for assessing the District's progress with its milestones in improving service in a cost-effective way.
+Our Board of Directors uses these measures as a summary tool for assessing the District's progress with its milestones in improving service in a cost-effective way.